gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 ```

 ### Bus network
 A PJON bus network is the result of n buses sharing the same medium and or being interconnected with other buses through routers.
-On a shared medium it is required the use a 4 bytes bus id to isolate a group of devices from communication of other buses nearby, enabling many to coexist and network on the same communication medium.
+On a shared medium it is required the use a 32 bits bus id to isolate a group of devices from communication of other buses nearby, enabling many to coexist and network on the same communication medium.
 ```cpp
 TWO BUSES SHARING THE SAME MEDIUM
 1 collision domain